 About that title?
 We’ll get to Bruno in a minute.

 My colleague and co-author, Mark Babbitt, and I were keynoting a conference.
-In our presentation, we share this fundamental model – the Performance-Values Matrix.
+In our presentation, we share this fundamental model from the book: the Performance-Values Matrix.

 Once you formalize performance expectations AND values expectations, players categorize themselves into one of four quadrants.

 The upper right is where you want all players to operate.
 You want them to exceed performance expectations while demonstrating your positive values.
 You must recognize and retain folks in that quadrant.